 The Company complies with accounting and disclosure requirements of FASB ASC Topic 260, "Earnings Per Share."
 Net income (loss) per share is computed by dividing net income (loss) by the weighted-average number of shares of ordinary shares outstanding during the period.
-The Company has not considered the effect of the warrants sold in the initial Public Offering and Private Placement in the calculation of diluted income or loss per share, since the exercise of the warrants are contingent upon the occurrence of future events and the inclusion of such warrants would be anti-dilutive.
+The Company applies the two-class method in calculating earnings per share.
+Remeasurement adjustments associated with the redeemable shares of Class ordinary shares are excluded from earnings per share as the redemption value approximates fair value.
+The Company has not considered the effect of the warrants sold in the initial Public Offering and Private Placement in the calculation of diluted income (loss) per share, since the inclusion of such warrants would be anti-dilutive.